Psychotic Disorders

 23. Correll CU, Solmi M, Veronese N, et al. Prevalence, incidence and mortality from cardiovascular disease in patients with pooled and specific severe mental illness: a large-scale meta-analysis of 3,211,768 patients and 113,383,368 controls.
 World Psychiatry.
 2017;16(2):163-180.

-PsychoPharmRef Clinical Review | A resource for medical professionals | Data current as of March 2026
+PsychoPharmRef Clinical Review | A resource for medical professionals | Data current as of May 2026

 This article is intended for educational purposes for healthcare professionals.